Here’s how to invoice international clients:

 That’s why it’s so important to establish a consistent cadence of payment.
 Ideally, the shorter the interval between delivery of service and receipt of payment, the more certainty and the less risk involved.
 If you can get your international client to agree to a more immediate payment schedule, do so in your contract.

 Forward Contracts from OFX allow you to lock in the current attractive exchange rate for up to twelve months, allowing you to hedge against future market uncertainty.
-What's more, Forward Contracts help mitigate the risk of delayed invoice payments.
-Now, you can deliver an invoice on July 1, and still be certain that whenever you realize the payment – even on July 30 – the exchange rate is the same as it was when you entered it into your books.
+What’s more, Forward Contracts help mitigate the risk of delayed invoice payments.
+Now, you can deliver an invoice on July 1, and still be certain that whenever you realise the payment – even on July 30 – the exchange rate is the same as it was when you entered it into your books.
 There are some downsides you need to be aware of, such as you may not be able to take advantage of favourable market movements after booking the forward contract.
 So it’s a good idea to talk to an OFXpert first.
 Read more here.